-American capitalism.
-It’s a term that goes along with the most patriotic qualities in the United States.
-There’s liberty, freedom, capitalism, and baseball.
+Capitalism is a term that goes along with the most patriotic qualities in the United States–right along with liberty, freedom, and baseball.
 The strange thing about capitalism is that it’s one of the most openly corrupt systems in place to be so highly valued in society.
 Capitalism welcomes crooks and billionaires into a fixed system where only the top percentage income citizens matter.
 Adam McKay shares this cynicism about the system, and in his newest film The Big Short, he looks to put capitalism’s biggest failure in recent history into a proper perspective that isn’t saturated by American media agenda.

 Adam McKay, most famous for his previous films Anchorman and Step Brothers, surprisingly reinvents his directing style in order to create a financial film masterpiece to stand along with the likes of Wall Street and The Wolf of Wall Street.
 He uses much of the same tactics as these landmark films to help point out the limitless amount of lies and corruption flying above the heads of American taxpayers.
 It’s easy to say that we know the system is corrupt, but we also think the system is too convoluted to fully grasp what sort of reckless play is happening above us.
 To make these convoluted concepts as easy to understand and as entertaining as possible, McKay allows his characters to break the fourth wall to make sure the audience isn’t left behind in the sea of unfamiliar financial terminology.
 The characters sometimes take a break from their own explanations of the concepts to let modern day celebrities explain some of the more complex scenarios, which stand out as some of the most memorable scenes in the movie.